goravel/docs/v0.6/getting-started/directory-structure.md

 ### `console` Directory

-The `console` directory contains all the custom `Artisan` commands of the application, and the console boot file `kernel.go`, which can be registered in this file [Task Scheduling](../digging-deeper/task-scheduling.md)
+The `console` directory contains all the custom Artisan commands of the application, and the console boot file `kernel.go`, which can be registered in this file [Task Scheduling](../digging-deeper/task-scheduling.md)

 ### `http` Directory

 The `http` directory contains controllers, middleware, etc., and almost all requests that enter the application via the Web are processed here.

-### `grpc` Directory

-The `grpc` directory contains controllers, middleware, etc., and almost all requests that enter the application via the Grpc are processed here.

 ### `models` Directory